 Happy Thanksgiving, Minnesota!

-Here's what's open and closed around the state today.
+Here's what is open and closed around the state on Thursday, Nov.
+26.

 Banks: Closed on Thanksgiving, though most will be open Black Friday.